Investigating $Z_{cs}(3985)$ and $Z_{cs}(4000)$ exotic states in $\Lambda_b\to Z^-_{cs}p$ decays: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-YY was supported in part by NSFC (Grant No.~11905023 and No.~12047564), the National Natural Science Foundation of China under (Grant No.~12147102), CQCSTC (Grant No.~cstc2020jcyj-msxmX0555) and the Science and Technology Research Program of Chongqing Municipal Education Commission(Grant No.~KJQN202200605 and No.~KJQN202200621).
-HZ and BCK were supported in part by NSFC (Grant No.~11875054 and No.~12192263) and Joint Large-Scale Scientific Facility Fund of the NSFC and CAS (Grant No.~U2032104).
-JWZ was supported by the Natural Science Foundation of China under Grants No.~12275036, the Natural Science Foundation of Chongqing under (Grants No.~cstc2021jcyj-msxmX0681) and the Science and Technology Research Program of Chongqing Municipal Education Commission under (Grant No.~KJQN202001541).
+The authors thank Dr.~Chia-Wei Liu for helpful discussions.
+YY was supported in part by National Natural Science Foundation of China (NSFC) under Contracts No.~11905023, No.~12047564 and No.~12147102, the Natural Science Foundation of Chongqing (CQCSTC) under Contract No.~cstc2020jcyj-msxmX0555 and the Science and Technology Research Program of Chongqing Municipal Education Commission (STRPCMEC) under Contracts No.~KJQN202200605 and No.~KJQN202200621; HZ and BCK were supported in part by NSFC under Contracts No.~11875054 and No.~12192263 and Joint Large-Scale Scientific Facility Fund of the NSFC and the Chinese Academy of Sciences under Contract No.~U2032104.
+JWZ was supported by NSFC under Contract No.~12275036, CQCSTC under Contract No.~cstc2021jcyj-msxmX0681 and STRPCMEC under Contract No.~KJQN202001541.
+DZH is supported by NSFC under Contract No.~12275037 and STRPCMEC under Contract No.~KJQN202300609.
+RYZ was supported by CQCSTC under Contract No.~CSTB2022NSCQ-MSX0534, and STRPCMEC under Contract No.~KJQN202300614.

 \begin{appendices}